A Superhero Movie Got A Screenplay Nomination: Glitch Or Game-Changer?

 Science fiction and fantasy have been making up ground over the past decade or so, with The Martian, Gravity, Inception, Avatar, Arrival, Her, Mad Max: Fury Road, The Shape of Water and others earning best picture nominations, if not wins.
 In 2004, that highest of high fantasies, Peter Jackson's The Lord of the Rings: The Return of the King, managed to nab the best picture award.

 Superheroes have had an even tougher time of it, but the academy has proven itself nominally open to change on that front.
-The fact that, apart from Ledger's Joker, Christopher Nolan's The Dark Knight did not receive any nominations in the major categories caused a critical and public outcry in 2008.
-The following year, the Academy doubled the number of possible best picture nominations from five to 10.
+Apart from Ledger's Joker, Christopher Nolan's The Dark Knight did not receive any nominations in the major categories, causing a critical and public outcry in 2009.
+The following year, the academy doubled the number of possible best picture nominations from five to 10.
 The extension became known as "The Dark Knight Rule."

-Perhaps Logan's screenplay nomination, paired with Ledger's win 10 years ago, do represent the leading edge of the Academy's embrace of the superhero genre.
+Perhaps Logan's screenplay nomination, paired with Ledger's win nearly 10 years ago, do represent the leading edge of the academy's embrace of the superhero genre.

 ...
 But probably not.
 A much stronger case can be made that Logan's award success will not be repeated any time soon.